 Matthew Fienup, Ph.D.

-Executive Director, Center for Economic Research & Forecasting; Assistant Professor, Economics
+Executive Director, Center for Economic Research & Forecasting; Associate Professor, Economics

 Matthew is the Executive Director of the Center for Economic Research and Forecasting (CERF) at California Lutheran University.
-He is also Assistant Professor of Economics in the school's Master of Quantitative Economics program.
+He is also Associate Professor of Economics in the school's Master of Quantitative Economics program.
 Matthew is an applied economist who specializes in econometrics, economic policy analysis, land use, and environmental markets.
 Matthew is a member of the Wall Street Journal Economic Forecasting Survey.
-He was the recipient of 2019 and 2020 Crystal Ball Awards for the Zillow Home Price Expectations Survey (formerly the Case-Schiller Home Price Survey).
+He was the recipient of 2019, 2020, and 2021 Crystal Ball Awards for the Zillow Home Price Expectations Survey (formerly the Case-Schiller Home Price Survey).
 CERF's U.S. home price forecast received multiple top-3 rankings among more than 100 forecasts included in the survey.

 Matthew returned to school to pursue his PhD after running a small business in Ventura County for more than a decade.
 His other specialties include California Natural History, technical rock climbing and photography.
 Matthew graduated summa cum laude from the Brooks Institute of Photography and has spent more than 15 years working as a professional climbing guide.